 But if you say, “Guys, all we’re trying to do is understand what is the problem that’s keeping us from hitting the metric and what can we do about it?”
 And then say, “Wow, these people already solved a bunch of problems…” That’s going to change the conversation to where the energy level will come up and your team will be like, “Yeah, we can solve these problems, we do understand what’s bothering us and preventing us from hitting our goal.”

 This process just fuels itself.
 It just goes around and around.
 Where every time someone is recognized, they want to look at this and come up with another idea and do it again.

-Huddle boards can have lots of information on them.
-You can put people’s attendance on there, you can put your 5S score, there’s lots a data that can go onto a huddle board.
-But if you’re just starting your huddles, your daily huddles for the first time, and you want the bare minimum to get going, this is it.
+Huddleboards can have lots of information on them.
+You can put people’s attendance on there, you can put your 5S score, there’s lots a data that can go onto a huddleboard.
+But if you’re just starting your huddles for the first time, this is it.

-If you start off with a whiteboard on the floor with these for things, and you stand up with your team every day for 10 minutes, and go through this process, you’re going to be wildly successful at eliminating waste and process variation and getting good results.
-And then as you mature you may add other things to the board but remember, this is the key.
+If you start off with a whiteboard on the floor with these for things, then you stand up with your team every day for 10 minutes and go through this process.
+You’re going to be wildly successful at eliminating waste and process variation and getting better results.
+And then as you mature you may add other things to the board but remember, consequently this is the key.
 This is the bare essential of a daily huddle.

 Huddleboard Software Examples: